jonnyleealas/jonnyleealas/README.md

 <pre>
 <b>
- - 👨‍🎓 Currently an Apprentice at GOOGLE and working on Net+ Cert
+ - 👨‍🎓 Currently an Apprentice at GOOGLE working on Linux Redhat Certification

  - 👨‍💻 Javascript, Java, Python